nkk36/Clustering-Government-Contractors-App/README.md

 # Clustering Government Contractors

 This is a repository for a Shiny application that clusters government contractors according to government spending data.
-This application is intended to be educational as it allows the user to set various parameters for clustering on a small subset of the data.
+This application is intended to supplement the [Similar Government Contractors](https://github.com/nkk36/Similar-Government-Contractors-App) app.
+Whereas Similar Government Contractors displays the results of clustering on the entire data set, this app is meant to be educational.
+It allows the user to set various parameters for clustering on a small subset of the data.
 The user can choose between using K-Means and Hierarchical clustering.
 There are options for dimensionality reduction (PCA, SVD) and scaling/centering data as well.
 The application was created using R Shiny.

 ## Getting Started